PoCInnovation/Pool2022/Software/day01/Typescript/README.md

 You certainly know [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), for several years, Javascript was very popular in Software world, mostly for web development.<br>
 At the beginning, it was created to make web page interactive.
-No you can code almost everything in Javascript, even backend and standalone app thanks NodeJS.
+Now you can code almost everything in Javascript, even backend and standalone app thanks NodeJS.